 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 Bio Dr. Zein received her dual bachelor?s degrees in Anthropology and Physiological Science at UCLA and worked initially as a healthcare consultant, developing programs that improve healthcare access for vulnerable populations.
 She returned to school to pursue a Masters in Public Health at Johns Hopkins University, where she further developed her interests in the intersection of medicine and broader social-cultural themes, particularly the impact on mental health.
-She worked with the International Rescue Committee in Baltimore to help address the acculturation and psychological stress the Baltimore refugee population faced in resettlement.
+Her research foci were disaster response interventions for physical and mental health and the impact of the built environment on public health.
+During her masters, she worked with the International Rescue Committee in Baltimore to help address the acculturation and psychological stress the Baltimore refugee population faced in resettlement.

 Assistant Professor of Radiology (Neuroimaging and Neurointervention) at the Stanford University Medical Center